marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index abstraction}}

-It is a useful skill for, in programming, to notice when you are working at too low a level of abstraction.
+It is a useful skill, in programming, to notice when you are working at too low a level of abstraction.

 ## Abstracting repetition